July 7: West Manchester Township have tested positive.

-Pennsylvania Department of Environmental Vector Management is reporting York County mosquito samples testing positive for West Nile Virus.
-Samples containing Culex restuans collected by the York County Mosquito Surveillance Program on Aug.
-4 and 6 in York City and Springettsbury Township have tested positive.
+Pennsylvania Department of Environmental Protection Vector Management is reporting York County mosquito samples testing positive for West Nile Virus.
+Samples containing Culex restuans/pipiens collected by the York County Mosquito Surveillance Program in York City, Hanover Borough, Penn Township, Manchester Township and Fairview Township have tested positive.
 Additional mosquito surveillance, sampling and larval control is being performed as necessary by the Mosquito Surveillance Program and the state Department of Environmental Protection in each municipality.

 We recommend residents be proactive by inspecting their yards and take a few minutes to clean up and reduce yard clutter.
 Residents may also purchase a variety of mosquito control and repellent products from most home and garden centers.
 Performing a community-wide cleanup is the only way to eliminate most mosquito concerns.
 Residents are urged to contact your local municipality to help promote cleaning up to reduce mosquito concerns and disease risk.
 Storm water management